parcio/haura/README.md

 ## Documentation

-You can find a in-depth documentation and developer guide under https://julea-io.github.io/haura or you may build it yourself locally.
+You can find an in-depth documentation and developer guide under https://julea-io.github.io/haura or you may build it yourself locally.
 For building the documentation [`mdbook`](https://rust-lang.github.io/mdBook/) is required.
 You can find install directions in their documentation under